Blubell26/giuliapacciotti.com/_posts/2024-10-13-the-inner-child-in-relationships.md

 ---
 layout: post
-title: The Inner Child in Relationships: Why Falling in Love Feels Like Childhood
+title: "The Inner Child in Relationships: Why Falling in Love Feels Like Childhood"
-description: Falling in love can feel like meeting your inner child again.
-What Gérard Leleu’s work reveals about regression, immaturity, and real love.
+description: "Falling in love can feel like meeting your inner child again.
+What Gérard Leleu’s work reveals about regression, immaturity, and real love."
 date: 2024-10-13
 image:
 thumb:
 ---

 # The Inner Child at the Heart of Every Relationship

 *Why falling in love can feel like meeting your inner child again, and what happens when that child doesn’t get what it wants.*